tomasjurasek/kontent-mvc-navigation/README.md

 ```

 ## Web Spotlight
+> **Note**: The showcased navigation can be setup without Web Spotlight by manually creating the [Homepage](https://docs.kontent.ai/tutorials/manage-kontent/projects/set-up-web-spotlight#a-homepage-in-web-spotlight) and [Page](https://docs.kontent.ai/tutorials/manage-kontent/projects/set-up-web-spotlight#a-page-in-web-spotlight) content types.

 Web Spotlight is used throughout the blog series and dictates the structure of the navigation menu.
-Web Spotlight is an additional (optional) tool for Kentico Kontent focused on website management.
+It is an additional (optional) tool for Kentico Kontent focused on website management.
 For this project, it allows for:

 *   Seeing the hierarchy of the navigation in a page tree
 *   Creating new pages from the page tree
-*   Previewing of changes in Kontent
+*   Previewing changes in the Kontent UI

 Web Spotlight is a paid feature and must be activated by a member of the Kentico Kontent Sales team for your subscription before it can be used.
 More information about Web Spotlight and activation can be seen in the [official Kentico Kontent documentation](https://docs.kontent.ai/tutorials/set-up-kontent/set-up-your-project/web-spotlight "Web Spotlight documentation").